Payment Gateway Setup (Stripe)

 [1] Sign up for a Stripe account.

-[2] Click 'Developers > API Keys' in the left menu to generate your perishable and secret keys.
+[2] Click 'Developers > API Keys' from the menu to generate your publishable and secret keys (if you are using Workbench, access directly from the Developers drop down menu).
 Generate keys for live and test data.
 Or create a separate account for testing.

-[3] Next select 'Developers > Webhooks' (See above screenshot).
+[3] Next select 'Developers > Webhooks'.
 Click to add new endpoint.

-[4] When your webhook has been added, make a note of your 'signing secret'.
+[4] When your webhook has been added, select the webhook and make a note of your 'signing secret'.
 This is visible when you click to view a webhook.
 Look for 'Signing Secret' and 'Click to reveal' code.

 Setup is Completed!
 See Below